deliciousinsights/you-get-https/README.md

 ### Frontline listening port

-Unless you're going for a custom port above 1024, **the default HTTPS port (443) requires administrator privileges** for binding.
+Unless you're going for a custom port above 1024, **the default HTTPS port (443) may require administrator privileges** for binding.

 On **Linux** (including [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)) or **OSX**, this means you need to `sudo` it.

-On **Windows**, if you're running it from a command line (Command Prompt, Powershell, etc.), you need to **start that command line as Administrator**.
+On **Windows**, if you're running it from a command line (Command Prompt, Powershell, etc.) and hitting a port security issue that cannot be solved with a dynamic prompt confirmation, you need to **start that command line as Administrator**.
 If you're running it through a shortcut file or direct call, this needs to be configured as Administrator or invoked with that specific mode.

 Should that be an issue, you can configure a different frontline listening port, but you'll need to be explicit baout it in your URLs then: